ballesterosbr/rkAMM/README.md

 Currently, rkAMM is not prepared to support arbitrary cases.
 You would need to implement your scenario based on the rkAMM defined in the `aux.py` file.
 Then, in order to correctly simulate the scenario you would need to enter valid values.

-We highly recommend you contact us if you want to verify any particular scenario.
+If you want to verify any particular scenario, we are available at:
+- peplluis@casfrare.com
+- alberto.ballesteros@udg.edu